clayne/SSEModdingGuide/README.md

 The components in the image above are for the following functions:

-* _Executable List_: A drop-down menu that lists all programs that have been added to MO2.
+* _Executable List_ - A drop-down menu that lists all programs that have been added to MO2.
-* _Run Program_: Execute the selected program.
+* _Run Program_ - Execute the selected program.
 MO2's window will be locked whenever a program is ran this way.
 You will not be able to interact with the UI in any capacity.
-* _Add Shortcuts_: Create a shortcut for the selected program.
+* _Add Shortcuts_ - Create a shortcut for the selected program.
 The shortcuts can be added to MO2's toolbar, the desktop, and the Windows Start Menu.

 ## Plugin Panel